yoctoyotta1024/GoodSciProjTemplate/docs/source/usage/getstart.rst

 Necessary second steps:
 #######################

 #.
-Create and push the 0th version tag to the repository:
+Create the 0th version tag in the remote repository:
     a. ``git tag -a v0.0.0 -m "init repo"``,
     b. ``git push --tags``.

+#.
+Delete GoodSciProjTemplate's CHANGELOG.md ``rm CHANGELOG.md``.
 #.
 Make the project name yours instead of "GoodSciProjTemplate".
 #.
 Make the citation and liscence refer to you instead of me.
 #.
 Corect the repository name and its owner for GitHub (e.g. in the CI.yaml).